- What is "Flow Metrics?"(play video)

 - I can't find my site in your index, what's wrong?

 - Nothing if your site is very new or not well linked.
 Our index is based on the links that we followed.
 It should be fairly rare for a site to be missing as our index is pretty comprehensive.
 If your site is not in the Fresh index it is worth checking for it in the Historic index and vice versa!

 - Our Fresh Index and Historic Index are populated by crawl data produced by our web crawlers.

 - Fresh and recent indexes have no knowledge of the internet before they started crawling.
-Our Fresh index forgets It has ever seen a link after 90 days.
-This can lead to the new tab rediscovering links, and wrongly including them in the data, a problem particularly acute for the oldest links in the fresh index.
+Our Fresh index forgets links that it has not seen recently.
+This can lead to the new tab rediscovering links, and wrongly including them in the data, a problem particularly acute for the oldest links in the Fresh Index.
 For a robust solution, consider generating an advanced historic report, and de-duplicating the data.

 - We believe all site explorers on the market suffer from some kind of memory effect when reporting link creation dates and hence new links.

 Reports and Tools

 - How can I see more detailed information for my site?(play video)